Tarquiscani/evolving-city-generation/readme.md

 * Linux (Clang/GCC)

 ## Engine Features
-* Pixel perfect (for Zoom = 1)
+* Pixel perfect (for Zoom = 1).
-* Support for multiple versions of the same texture, depending on the screen resolution (low-definition, HD, 4K)
+* Support for multiple versions of the same texture, depending on the screen resolution (low-definition, HD, 4K).
+* Support for custom tile dimensions.
+* Alpha-to-coverage to enable antialiasing inside the sprites.
+* Automatic conversion of texture atlases in array textures (to avoid sprite bleeding at low mipmap levels).
+* Support for shaders split in multiple files.
-* Edge-detection filter
+* Edge-detection filter.
+* GPU-based occlusion culling.
 * Dev tools:
-  * LOD filter
+  * LOD coloration view mode.
-  * Inspector for off-screen framebuffers
+  * Secondary windows to visually inspect off-screen framebuffers.

 ## Build from source